-- (a) the articles of association (with an English translation thereof) of the Bank; - (b) the audited financial statements of the Bank in respect of the financial years ended 31 December 2014 and 31 December 2013 (with an English translation thereof) in each case together with the audit reports prepared in connection therewith.
+- (a) the articles of association (with an English translation thereof) of the Bank; - (b) the audited financial statements of the Bank in respect of the financial years ended 31 December 2012 and 31 December 2013 (with an English translation thereof) in each case together with the audit reports prepared in connection therewith.
 The Bank currently prepares audited consolidated accounts on an annual basis.
 The Bank does not currently prepare non-consolidated accounts; - (c) the most recently published audited annual financial statements of the Bank and the most recently published unaudited interim financial statements (if any) of the Bank (with an English translation thereof), in each case together with any audit or review reports prepared in connection therewith.
-The Bank currently prepares unaudited consolidated interim accounts on a quarterly basis; - (d) the Agency Agreement, the Deed of Covenant and the forms of the Global Notes, the Notes in definitive form, the Coupons and the Talons; - (e) a copy of this Base Prospectus; - (f) the Terms and Conditions of the Notes contained in the previous Base Prospectus dated 23 April 2014, pages 47 to 70 (inclusive) prepared by the Issuer in connection with the Programme; and - (g) any future offering circulars, prospectuses, information memoranda, supplements and Final Terms to this Base Prospectus and any other documents incorporated herein or therein by reference.
+The Bank currently prepares unaudited consolidated interim accounts on a quarterly basis; - (d) the Agency Agreement, the Deed of Covenant and the forms of the Global Notes, the Notes in definitive form, the Coupons and the Talons; - (e) a copy of this Base Prospectus; and - (f) any future offering circulars, prospectuses, information memoranda, supplements and Final Terms to this Base Prospectus and any other documents incorporated herein or therein by reference.